NervanaSystems/neon/doc/source/user_guide.rst

-The :py:func:`gen_backend` function will handle generating and switch backends.
+The :py:func:`gen_backend` function will handle generating and switching backends.
 When called repeatedly, it will clean up an existing backend and generate a new one.
 If a GPU backend was generated previously, then :py:func:`gen_backend` will destroy the existing context and delete the backend object.
-See :doc:`backends` for a list of all options that can be set when generating a backend.
+See :doc:`backends` for detail on all the options that can be set when generating a backend.

-The minibatch size for training is hard-coded to 128 images and stochastic rounding (mainly useful for estimating models in 16 bit precision) is disabled.
-The rng_seed argument can be used to specify a fixed random seed, device_id controls which GPU to run on if multiple GPUs are available, and the default_dtype can be used to specify a 32 or 16 bit data type.
+The minibatch size for training defaults to 128 input items and stochastic rounding (mainly useful for estimating models in 16 bit precision) is disabled.
+The ``rng_seed`` argument can be used to specify a fixed random seed, ``device_id`` controls which GPU to run on if multiple GPUs are available, and the ``default_dtype`` can be used to specify a 32 or 16 bit data type.